Downloadable media (including Kindle books) from the Wisconsin Public Library Consortium OverDrive site.

 Additional downloadable media sources provided by the library:

 The L.E.
-Phillips Memorial Public Library is proud to be one of 67.2 percent of libraries in the U.S. that make a wide variety of e-books available to its customers.
+Phillips Memorial Public Library is proud to be one of the many libraries in the U.S. (90% of public libraries as of June 2014) that make a wide variety of e-books available to its customers.

 ** Chime in Please**